slimgroup/JUDI4Cloud.jl/README.md

 ] add https://github.com/slimgroup/JUDI4Cloud.jl
 ```

-***Note*** The default docker container used is based on `julia v1.6`.
-Since the communcation with Azure Blob is done through Serialization, it is highly recommended to use the same version of julia locally.
-If you use the default container, use `Julia v1.6`, and if you use you own container make sure to have compatible Julia versions.
+***Note*** The default docker container used is based on `julia v1.7`.
+Since the communication with Azure Blob is done through Serialization, it is **mandatory** to use the same version of Julia locally.
+If you use the default container, use `Julia v1.7`, and if you use your own container make sure to have compatible Julia versions.

+## Remote container

+Following [AzureClusterlessHPC] convention, we rely on a remote runtime docker container with all the necessary packages installed and the runtime version of [AzureClusterlessHPC] installed.
+For convenience, we provide a docker container with the latest version of [AzureClusterlessHPC], [JUDI4Cloud] and [JUDI] installed for Julia `1.6` or `1.7`.
+These images are named `mloubout/judi4cloud:1.6` and `mloubout/judi4cloud:1.7`.
+This image contains additional SLIM packages as well such as `SegyIO` if the user were to need it.

+Additionally, these two premade images provide the Nvidia HPC SDK to enable GPU accceleration of the propagators.
+You can therefore use GPU instances as well.
+Enabling GPU can be done by specifying `gpu=true` when initializing the batch pool.

 ## Usage

 To use this package, simply replace `using JUDI` by `using JUDI4Cloud` at the top of your script.
-All JUDI functionnalities are reexported to make your script compatible.
+All JUDI functionalities are reexported to make your script compatible.

-Once `JUDI4Cloud` is imported, you can use its main functionnality to start an Azure batch pool to use as your serverless remote taks farm.
+Once `JUDI4Cloud` is imported, you can use its main functionality to start an Azure batch pool to use as your serverless remote task farm.
 To start a batch pool with `2` nodes and `4` threads per node run:

 ```julia
 nworkers = 2